An Immodest Introduction

 Also, theres the notion of the non-amplified performance to get used to.
 Sheer volume-freaks (Mogwai?
 Who said Mogwai?) are never going to be able to hear live chamber music: its a tinnitus thang, guys sorry.
 However, for those not yet more than 50% hearing-compromised, first contact with a full-size orchestra going into the red on the Berlioz Requiem or Bruckners Ninth in an acoustically-engineered concert hall is quite awesome.
 But its not really about volume: the quality of the acoustic instrumental experience is fundamentally different from the sound that comes from speakers obvious enough, but, appositely, theres a whole sub-genre of pop from McCartneys Blackbird to Deftones Be Quiet and Drive that tacitly acknowledges the enduring lyrical potency of the simple accompanied voice in direct descent from the pre-technological concert experience.
 Why else is there an Acoustic Tent at every decent festival?

-NME's definitions of what's cool.
-I doubt if there's a serious musician alive
+definitions of what's cool.
+I doubt if there's a serious musician alive who,

-who, having discovered him, isn't in awe of Mozart.
-Unfortunately, exposure
+having discovered him, isn't in awe of Mozart.

-Mozart enthusiast there seems to lurk a zealous evangelist, intent on converts,
+there seems to lurk a zealous evangelist, intent on converts, toe-curlingly

-toe-curlingly unaware of how alienating the missionary position is, and, more
+unaware of how alienating the missionary position is, and, more often than

 For many, an initial introduction is through film soundtracks.
 Platoon did for Barbers Adagio for Strings what 2001 did for the two Strausses - Johann (The Blue Danube Waltz) and Richard (Thus Spake Zarathustra) for an earlier generation.
 And everyone has some more or less tacky association with some piece of out-of-copyright music that has had the composer squirming in his grave ever since (think of any commercial that has benefited from a cheap hit of musical kudos-by-association - from cars to chocs to beer to mobile phones).
 This kind of pot luck does have its downside, though - as anyone who went out and bought Zarathustra and tried to listen to the rest of that dreadful piece of shite (after one of the most famous introductory phrases in history) has discovered.
 (Dont give yourself a bad time over this - no-one has ever listened to that record twice.)
 The more serious downside is that theres an increasing catalogue of sublime music thats been plundered by the meejah in one form or another, making it nigh-impossible to dissociate certain musical phrases from the brands theyve been embedded in.
 Poor old Vivaldi, for instance, has been totally wrung of substance in the name of countless toilet products and/or picturesque Tuscan landscape audio-visual moments that have gained an instant breath of Spring from The Four Seasons.
 Shit happens.